dwwatson1/Election_Analysis/README.md

 4. Calculate the percentage of votes is attributed to each county.
 5. Determine the largest county turnout based on popular vote.

 This audit will ensure votes are recorded and tallied accurately.
-In addition to the audit, my careful analysis will ensure the integrity of the vote the help the Colorado Board of Elections respond effectively to allegations of fraud and error.
+In addition to the audit, my careful analysis will ensure the integrity of the vote to help the Colorado Board of Elections respond effectively to allegations of fraud and error.

 ## Part 1 - Audit of Results by Candidate
 ### Audit Resources